-0 Competences specified by the Degree Programs Evaluation perspectives 1.
-Research ability: Basic knowledge and ability to set research tasks and carry out a research plan in the areas of pure and applied sciences If significant research tasks and research goals in the area of expertise are set If a research plan for the realization of research goals and research tasks is designed If information, technical and specialized knowledge necessary to carry out a research plan are obtained and these specialized knowledge are comprehensively used Master's Program 2.
-Specialized knowledge: Advanced specialized knowledge and command of the areas of pure and applied sciences If advanced specialized knowledge in the areas of pure and applied sciences is acquired If the ability to apply, put into practice, and use specialized knowledge in actual research is acquired 3.
-Ethical view: Ethical view and ethical knowledge appropriate for persons with basic research ability or highly specialized professionals in the areas of pure and applied sciences is acquired 1 If ethical view necessary to carry out research is adopted in addition to general ethical view 2 If matters with potential to develop ethical problems are understood and knowledge to address these is acquired Doctoral Program 1.
-Research ability: Ability to set leading-edge research tasks based on up-to-date specialized knowledge and carry out a research plan independently in the areas of pure and applied sciences If important and significant research tasks and research goals in the area of expertise are set If a research plan for the realization of research goals and research tasks is designed If information, technical and specialized knowledge necessary to carry out a research plan are obtained and these advanced knowledge are comprehensively used 2.
-Specialized knowledge: Leading- edge and advanced specialized knowledge and command of the areas of pure and applied sciences 1 If advanced and leading-edge specialized knowledge in the areas of pure and applied sciences is acquired 2 If high ability to apply, put into practice, and use specialized knowledge in actual research is acquired
+Competences specified by the Degree Programs Evaluation perspectives Master's Program Research ability: Basic knowledge and ability to set research tasks and carry out a research plan in the areas of pure and applied sciences 1If significant research tasks and research goals in the area of expertise are set 2If a research plan for the realization of research goals and research tasks is designed 3 If information, technical and specialized knowledge necessary to carry out a research plan are obtained and these specialized knowledge are comprehensively used 2.
+Specialized knowledge: Advanced specialized knowledge and command of the areas of pure and applied sciences 1If advanced specialized knowledge in the areas of pure and applied sciences is acquired 2If the ability to apply, put into practice, and use specialized knowledge in actual research is acquired 3.
+Ethical view: Ethical view and ethical knowledge appropriate for persons with basic research ability or highly specialized professionals in the areas of pure and applied sciences is acquired 1If ethical view necessary to carry out research is adopted in addition to general ethical view 2If matters with potential to develop ethical problems are understood and knowledge to address these is acquired Doctoral Program Research ability: Ability to set leading-edge research tasks based on up-to-date specialized knowledge and carry out a research plan independently in the areas of pure and applied sciences 1If important and significant research tasks and research goals in the area of expertise are set 2If a research plan for the realization of research goals and research tasks is designed 3If information, technical and specialized knowledge necessary to carry out a research plan are obtained and these advanced knowledge are comprehensively used Specialized knowledge: Leading-edge and advanced specialized knowledge and command of the areas of pure and applied sciences 1If advanced and leading-edge specialized knowledge in the areas of pure and applied sciences is acquired 2If high ability to apply, put into practice, and use specialized knowledge in actual research is acquired 3.
+Ethical view: Ethical view and ethical knowledge appropriate for researchers or highly specialized professionals in the areas of pure and applied sciences and deep ethical knowledge about the specific area of expertise 1If high ethical view necessary to carry out research is adopted in addition to general ethical view 2If matters with potential to develop ethical problems are understood and advanced knowledge to address these is acquired